About Scooters as a Vehicle Class

 - Scooters can get up to speed and take space in a lane that mimics a motorcycle, and cars don’t even consider trying to overtake a scooter, like is common on a bicycle.

 - Scooters have no shifting, it’s simpler than riding a bike with gears.
 No peddling, either.
-All of your attention can go to easily navigating the environment, vs the complication of dealing with shifting.
-Motorcycle shifting is notoriously challenging (there’s memes around trying to know what gear you’re in, and getting it wrong), and involves three mechanisms (clutch, shifter, throttle) that need to be used in careful coordination, and getting it wrong can negatively affect your safety and comfort.
+All of your attention can go to navigating the environment, vs the complication of dealing with shifting, peddling.

-- Scooters allow for both feet to easily be placed on the ground when stationary, and you can begin applying throttle while feet are still on the ground (again, unlike a bicycle)
+- Scooters allow for both feet to easily be placed on the ground when stationary, and you can begin applying throttle while feet are still on the ground.

+To operate a motorcycle, one needs to use a throttle in conjunction with a shifter, in conjunction with a clutch.
 Scooters have a continuous variable transmission, that is operated exclusively by a twist throttle on the right hand.
 There’s no clutch, there’s no shifting mechanism, there’s no shifting up or down.
+Motorcycles will consume ten times the congnitive resources to move smoothly, which leaves vastly less time and attention to attend to other things, like other car drivers and road conditions.

 Scooters have a very low center of gravity compared to a motorcycle.
 This is particularly relevant when pushing around on the scooter on legs, while getting in and out of parking spots and such.